adichak27/AI-To-Do-App/README.md

-# 📝 AI-To-Do-App — AI-Powered Todo App
+# 📝 AI-Powered Todo App

 AI-To-Do-App is a modern full-stack todo application that leverages **React**, **GraphQL**, and **OpenAI** to help users manage and generate intelligent todos.
 The app features a clean UI, fast performance, and several additional enhancements implemented for an optimized user experience.